Acme-Ontologies/ies-ontology-template/.github/README.md

 ## Usage

 This template repository is used to create a new (domain) ontology repository on GitHub.com for development.
-[Use this template](https://github.com/Acme-Ontologies/ies-ontology-template/generate) page to create a new repository.
+[Use this template](https://github.com/Acme-Ontologies/ies-ontology-template/generate) page to create a new repository, or run the `create-ontology-repo.yml` workflow.

 This will create a new ontology development repository with the workflows and issue templates from this template repository.